Sisterhood, not story, claims responsibility for this film's massive success.

 With $915 million dollars and counting, Disney Feature Animation regains it's crown.
 While catchy songs, charming vocal performances, and a lush color palette contribute to the film's success, the story itself is dysfunctional.

 Frozen opens up by setting the stage for the problems between the two sisters.
 Forced to keep her powers in check, Elsa sequesters herself, leaving Anna with wild guesses about why they can no longer build snowmen together (Relationship Story Problem: Induction).
-The constant rejection puts an incredible strain on their relationship (Relationship Story Symptom: Non-Acceptance) creating an air of stubborness between them (Relationship Story Throughline: Fixed Attitude).
-To combat this, Anna responds the only way she knows how: by giving Elsa the kind of love and consent her sister deserves (Relationship Story Response: Acceptance).
+The constant rejection puts an incredible strain on their relationship (Relationship Story Focus: Non-Acceptance) creating an air of stubborness between them (Relationship Story Throughline: Fixed Attitude).
+To combat this, Anna responds the only way she knows how: by giving Elsa the kind of love and consent her sister deserves (Relatoinship Story Direction: Acceptance).

 Unfortunately this response isn't enough, and Elsa acts out (Relationship Story Benchmark: Impulsive Responses).
 As her powers are revealed, the responses of those in the castle remind Elsa of how her parents reacted that first day and she flees (Influence Character Problem: Reaction).